olleholmgren/stugan2/README.md

 * As a user, I want to use a text-based program asking me about my current mood.
 * As a user, I want to be able to play a text-adventure game where I am guided through beautiful landscapes.
 * As a user, I want the environments being described in text so that I can make them up in my own mind.

+* As a text-game writer, I want to create a text-based game which is simple and without possible errors for the user.
+* As a text-game writer, I want to add guidance for the player if they get lost.
+* As a text-game writer, I want to add tweeks such as slow-printed text and lines for aesthetic purposes.

 # Testing